Back to deakin.edu.au

 Project Description

-Professor Sculthorpe will lead a collaborative research project to rediscover Australian Indigenous objects sent overseas to the Great Exhibitions of the nineteenth and early twentieth centuries.
-Through collaborative work at community discussions, the project will repatriate knowledge and remake connections between objects, museums and Indigenous people, and bring contemporary Indigenous perspectives to global attention.
+Professor Gaye Sculthorpe will spearhead a collaborative research initiative aimed at rediscovering Australian Indigenous artefacts that were sent overseas for the Great Exhibitions of the 19th and early 20th centuries.
+By engaging in community discussions and collaborative efforts, the project seeks to repatriate knowledge, reforge connections between the artefacts, museums, and Indigenous communities, and highlight contemporary Indigenous perspectives on a global stage.

-• systematically investigate and inventory for the first time all the known Indigenous objects sent to international exhibitions between 1851 and 1937
+• Create a comprehensive inventory by systematically investigating and cataloging all known Indigenous objects sent to international exhibitions between 1851 and 1937 for the first time.

-• Contextualise and analyse the collecting, display and representations of Indigenous objects and people at the Great Exhibitions, and especially the role of Indigenous people in this process
+• Contextualising and analysing the collection, display and representation of Indigenous objects and people at the Great Exhibitions, highlighting the role of Indigenous people in these processes.

-• Remake connections between the objects and their Knowledge-holders/stakeholders where possible, sending cultural knowledge back to First Nations people
+• Re-establishing connections between the objects and their knowledge-holders/stakeholders where possible, returning cultural knowledge to First Nations people.

-• Advance museological theory and practice by considering how objects with little origin can be managed, used and interpreted today, working through dialogue with Indigenous people to do so, and
+• Advancing museological practices by exploring how objects with little origin can be managed, used and interpreted today, through dialogue with Indigenous people.

-• Contribute to Australian and international debates and policy about management and repatriation of objects in international museums collected in colonial eras.
+• Influencing policy and debate regarding the management and repatriation of objects in international museums collected during colonial eras.

 Project Funding